Tuition and Fees

 Enrollment Fee: $500 (one time)

 *Aligned with our mission of inclusivity, we provide limited financial aid.
-If you have questions regarding scholarships and aid, please complete the financial aid inquiry form here.
+If you have questions regarding scholarships and aid, please complete the My Magnolia Plan form here.
 If you would like to talk more, please reach out for us to explore financing options together.

-Our founder taught for over 25 years and earned her PhD in Curriculum and Instruction from George Mason University and continued a passion for innovative education.
+Our founder, Dr. Natalie N. Summerville, taught for over 25 years and earned her PhD in Curriculum and Instruction from George Mason University and continued a passion for innovative education.
 At The Grand Magnolia School, we approach learning in new ways rooted in established approaches.
 We are inspired by Reggio Emilia, Angela Duckworth, Carol Dweck, Maria Montessori.
 We incorporate ample time in nature, play, creativity, and experiential techniques in a a way that works well for children who thrive in an environment that feels like home with plenty of individualized attention.

 Our cohort-based model helps our students grow and learn together.
 Excursions and outdoor adventures keep children active and engaged as they formulate rich schemas for new and old topics and engage actively with the world and their local Richmond community.